 Athletes are allowed to:

-Sophomore Year: from June 15th
+Sophomore Year: From June 15th

-Junior year: (From August 1st) Through Senior Year
+Junior Year: From August 1st Through Senior Year

-• Athletes can begin taking official visits
+• Begin taking official visits.

 Official Visits